You can select the language displayed on our website. Click the drop-down menu below and make your selection.

 Upcoming Sensory-Friendly programs at The Henry Ford include:

 Virtual Sensory-Friendly Jim Henson Program: Wednesday, June 23rd at 6:00 p.m.

 Virtual Sensory-Friendly "Makers" Program: Wednesday, July 14th at 6:00 p.m.

 Quiet spaces are located throughout all venues of The Henry Ford.
 Quiet spaces in Henry Ford Museum of American Innovation include: front of the museum near the Allegheny Locomotive, back wall behind the Railroads and Driving America exhibits, and back wall behind the Made in America Power exhibit.
 In Greenfield Village, there are many quiet, open outdoor spaces.
 At the Ford Rouge Factory Tour, quiet spaces include the lobby or Legacy Gallery on Floor 1, the mezzanine before entering the assembly plant on Floor 2 and the small conference room at the end of the first assembly plant walkway near windshield install.
 A quiet space at the Giant Screen Experience can be found on the second level, outside the exit doors.

-- What offerings are available for guests with food allergies?
+What offerings are available for guests with dementia and their caregivers?